 HMUs have high on-stream factors and typically run for periods of four to five years between two planned shutdowns for plant maintenance and catalyst exchange.
-Vari ous events initiate emergency shut downs which transfer the plant into a safe state and ensure the integrity of the plant.
-One shutdown is triggered by the loss of the gas.
-Fig. 1 shows a top-fired tkIS Uhde steam reformer with the PSA off-gas line PSA unit.
-The malfunction of the PSA results in the loss of the product gas and and the off-gas manifold in the foreground. in addition PSA off-gas is lost.
-Conse-Due to the high integration of the PSA and quently, the heat requirement of the steam the steam reformer system, a trip of the reforming reaction has to be provided by a PSA has two major impacts on the steam different source. reformer operation
+Various events initiate emergency shut downs which transfer the plant into a safe state and ensure the integrity of the plant.
+One Fig. 1: Top-fired tkIS Uhde steam reformer with the PSA offgas line and the offgas manifold in the foreground shutdown is triggered by the loss of the PSA unit.
+The malfunction of the PSA results in the loss of the product gas and in addition PSA off-gas is lost.
+Consequently, the heat requirement of the steam reforming reaction has to be provided by a different source.